Your guide to shopping in Plymouth

 Plymouth’s West End is a treasure trove of independent shops and the 150-stall Plymouth Market, making it the place to head for unique gifts and fresh produce.
 Stop for a bite to eat at one of the food stalls while you are there, offering a huge variety of tempting treats, including sourdough pizza and freshly cooked Asian dishes.

-And as an extra bonus, the parking in Plymouth’s West End is some of the cheapest in the city.
+And as an extra bonus, Plymouth’s West End parking is some of the cheapest in the city.
 Western Approach and old Toys ‘R’ Us car parks charge just £1 an hour or £5 for the whole day, while Plymouth Market has its own car park designed for short trips.

 The City Centre is a 15-minute drive from Future Inn Plymouth.
 Alternatively, it would take between 25-30 minutes on public transport, catching one of the many buses that go to the City Centre from William Prance Road.
-If you would prefer to cycle, again, it takes around 25-minutes by bike.
+If you would prefer to cycle, it takes around 25-minutes by bike.
+Did you know Future Inns is a cycle friendly hotel?

 Future Inn Plymouth is an ideal base for the night offering various sized rooms including rooms that can sleep up to four adults or a family.
 Perks include;